tesonep/PharoApplicationGenerator/README.md

 # Examples
 In this project there is a simple example in the class AppGeneratorExample.
 For a deeper example for a whole application, you can check the usage in the Takuzu game (https://github.com/tesonep/Takuzu)

+# Dependencies

+## Windows

+The whole process is implemented using CMake and Cygwin.
+As it compiles a new executable some dependencies are needed:

+- A working Pharo
+- CMake (at least version 2.8.4)
+- CLang
+- Binutils (make and friends)
+- wget
+- unzip

+## MacOS

+The process uses some external tools, you should have installed:

+- A working Pharo
+- XCode
+- Brew
+- ImageMagick from Brew
+- create-dmg from Brew